Workplace Safety Training: Topics & Tips for Employees

 - Workplace Violence Prevention: According to the FBI, around two million people are victims of workplace violence in the United States every year.
 Over 80% of all active shooting incidents happen in the workplace.

-There are many ways to start a safety training program outside of a classroom setting.
+There are many ways to start an employee safety training program outside of a classroom setting.
 Worksite demonstration, on-the-job training, peer-to-peer training, safety committees, and online training can be remarkably effective in promoting safe work practices.

 - Provide a program awareness training after you choose a specific safety program.
 This way, you can include all of your employees in program development.